-But if you can find a quiet place to read the hard parts aloud without bothering anyone, you could boost your recall of the material significantly.
+If you can find a quiet place to read the hard parts aloud without bothering anyone, you may be able to boost your recall of the material significantly.
 Even better, find someone willing to listen as you read difficult sections out loud.

 Saying words out loud taps into what neuroscientists call the Production Effect.
 When you speak the information out loud, you "produce" the words yourself.
 Normally we read silently or listen passively, which isn't production (by us).

 The production effect represents a simple but quite powerful mechanism for improving memory for selected information.3